frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/journal-entry.md

 Journal Entries can be used for entering expenses, opening entries, contra entries, bank payments, excise entries, etc. For example, booking running expenses, direct expenses like petrol/transport, sundry expenses, adjustment entries, and adjusting invoice amount.

+> Note: From version-13 onwards we have introduced immutable ledger which changes the way cancellation of accounting entries works in ERPNext.
+[Learn more here](/docs/user/manual/en/accounts/articles/immutable-ledger-in-erpnext).

 To access the Journal Entry list, go to:
 > Home > Accounting > General Ledger > Journal Entry